reagan-h6/audio-narrative-2025spring/audio narrative /audio narrative transcript.md

 “Ill have a diet coke please”

 "Ill have a shirley temple'

 "Can I have an Iced Tea"

+“here you go”

+“thank you”

+glass clinking

+fast forward effect

+“we’ll take another round please”

+“coming right up”

+“thanks”

+fast forward effect

+“can I get you guys anything else?”

+“can we get the check”

+“here you go”

+“have a good night”

+“this was fun lets do this again sometime”

+“yes definitely, see you guys soon”

+“bye”

+“bye”

+footsteps off in the distance

+footsteps